 Rose City Riveters

 The Riveters traveled to Audi Field for the 2022 NWSL Championship.
 They've been there since day one in 2013.
-Membership gets you scarves, pre-match events, and a community.
+Membership gets you scarves, pre-match events, and a community that extends well past the final whistle.
 Visit rosecityriveters.org.

 107ist